Award Winning Pens

 The Origin Of the Name

 People ask me about the meaning of my company name, Atelier Lusso… Its simple but requires a bit of an explanation.
 The first part is easy, Atelier is a French word that means a home studio, like an artists loft.
-I do all my work out of a studio attached to my home in the San Bernardino Mountains in Southern California.
+I do all my work out of a studio attached to my home in Southern California.
 The second part is Lusso and is an Italian word that means luxury.
 I feel that having a hand crafted, bespoke fountain pen is a genuine luxury, and one that many fountain pen lovers aspire to, but the word also has a special meaning just to me.

 When I was an impressionable 16 years old, my father took me to look at, and drive, a 1964 Ferrari 250 Lusso Coupe.
 The car was only 4 years old at that point and was available at a very reasonable price.
 Seeing and riding in that car changed my life.
 I had inherited my father's love of cars, but when I saw this car I realized that it was the most beautiful thing I had ever seen, and riding it, with that amazing V12 engine singing through all those carburetors, provided a near religious experience.
 To this day the Lusso Coupe is my lifelong ideal of both great design and engineering working together, and this is why I chose to name my Atelier after it.